Tweet Dreams

 Daffy alerts the Devil to his presence and tries to turn the radio back on.
 He turned it off for the sake of this joke, you understand.
 And said joke gives it a bit of trouble in trying to find the music station again.
 (Love that “YIPPEE!”
 Think I heard that used in a “Humongous Entertainment” title once.)
 He gets the tunes at the last possible moment, and it works like a charmed animal.
 Taz is putty in this attack pause.
 Daffy leads him back.

 They don’t make it too far.
 The cord comes unplugged and Taz reverts to his carnivorous ways.
 Daffy mails away for a trombone.
 The instrument I’d most likely believe was invented by a Toon.
 He can play it well, but loses the slide part when it gets caught in tree branches.
 So he next ties some bagpipes.
 This does jack all because the radio said Tasmanian Devils are soothed by music.
 (That’s an awesome joke.
-See why this one is my fave?)
+See why this picture is my fave?)

 Well, there’s only one other alternative.
 Daffy isn’t a songbird, but he starts singing all the same.
 Wouldn’t you know it?
 Works like a char- yeah, I’m not typing that again.
 Time to get movin’ right along!
 Ten miles isn’t the farthest you can walk, (I’d wager that would be the length from Portugal to Russia.) but have you ever tried to sing the entire length?
 Daffy’s voice is starting to waver by mile 7.
 You can feel the discomfort in his larynx.
 Mel, why haven’t they written one of those “Who is/was?” books about you yet?
 You’re more amazing than every human being who isn’t you.